 Fees for the CEA certification process are as follows:

 The application fee must be paid at the time the CEA application is submitted.
 This fee covers both the application process and the examination.
 It does not include the cost of the required preparatory seminar programs offered in advance of each exam.
 Also note that this fee is in addition to the cost of any seminar program for which the candidate may choose to register.
 No application or examination fee refunds are allowed.

 CEA examinations are scheduled in conjunction with the CEA required preparatory seminar programs.
 Please choose which application below applies to you for either the Scheduled Testing Site or the Remote Testing Center option.
 You must bring a hand calculator to the exam since the CEA test does not allow computers, tablets or cell phones to be used for calculations on the test.

 The application is not to be submitted online, but must be printed, completed and emailed, mailed, or faxed to AEE Headquarters:

 Atlanta, GA 30341

 (All CEA documentation may be either emailed, mailed, or faxed)

-Your completed application (4 page application, 2 professional references, employment verification and/or client verification and college transcripts) must be received by the Certification Administrator at least 4 weeks prior to the date of the examination for which you wish to sit.
+Your completed application (4 page application, employment verification and/or client verification and college transcripts) must be received by the Certification Administrator at least 4 weeks prior to the date of the examination for which you wish to sit.